Eggs pair with vegetables in my Mini Vegetable Frittata to make a grounding breakfast which sets you up for a successful day.

 Declining levels of estrogen in perimenopause are linked to loss of muscle mass and bone strength.
 For this reason we need to make sure we get the amount of protein we need.
 That quantity goes up a little as we get a little older and go through perimenopause.

 Your peri/menopausal body should get about 25 – 30 grams of protein for breakfast.
-This frittata will give you about 10 grams.
+One serving of this Mini Vegetable Frittata will give you about 10 grams.
 Sometimes I’ll enjoy 2 to meet my needs.
 You could sip on a protein smoothie to up the protein or add a side of chicken sausage.

 Mini Vegetable Frittata